enonic/tutorial-react/README.md

 # React SPA tutorial for Enonic

-Complete tutorial for building a vanilla React SPA powered by content from Enonic
+Tutorial for building React SPAs powered by content from Enonic

-The Tutorial is published on [Enonics Developer Portal](https://developer.enonic.com/docs/react)
+The Tutorial is published on [Enonics Developer Portal](https://developer.enonic.com/docs/tutorial-react)

 ## About